yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 curl -k -X Post https://k8s-api-server/api/rbac.authorization.k8s.io/v1/clusterrolebindings -d data.yml
 ```

 > Due to a limitation of the  logging configuration I was unable to capture the yaml for the clusterrolebinding when the request came in which would show the role and service account which were tied together.
-The next iteration will hopefully remediate this issue.
+The next iteration will remediate this issue as I increase the logging aroudn clusterrolbinding objects.
 It is worth noting that the logginging configuration mirrors something similar to what a real-world production cluster probably has enabled.
+If you wish to have this level of visibility into your own clusters make sure to review the logging configuration.
 Ultimately for this attack it does not really matter, for reasons which we will see later in the post.

 Attempting to view the clusterrolebinding also fails because it had been deleted by the time analysis occurred: